top of page

 6. CASTILE & LEÓN, LA MANCHA, EXTREMADURA & MADRID

-These regions were influenced by adjacent areas such as Galicia, Asturias, Andalusia and Portugal.
+These regions were influenced by Celtic, Roman and Arab traditions.

 Instruments: 1. “pito”, 2. “gaita extremeña” (3-hole pipes), 3. “tamboril” (snare drum), 4. “dulzaina” (shawm), 5. “chirimía”, 6. rebec, 7. “arrabel”, 8. “almirez” (metal mortar), 9. “cucharas” (spoons), 10. “botella de anís” (anis bottle), 11. “zambomba“ (friction drum), 12. “organillo” (barrel organ).